niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Solar Panel](assets/solar_adjust.jpg){: style="height:350px;width:350px"}

 1. Center solar panel on spider bracket and fasten using provided M6 cage nuts
-2. Bolt spider bracket, with solar panel attached, to solar panel mast
+2. Bolt the spider bracket with solar panel attached to the mast
 3. Place the slotted base of the solar panel assembly onto the threaded stud pattern on the side of the device that receives more sun
 4. Adjust solar panel rotation to desired angle
 5. Ensure the light is not casting a shadow on the solar panel